 - Reactions of older readers for DC Comics' New 52 relaunch are getting this as well; many are still in shock that people are enjoying anything coming out of it.

 - A lot of famous movies hailed as classics, such as Jurassic Park and Forrest Gump did more poorly with critics than one would expect.
-They still did good, but it wasn't all acclaim.
-As an example, Forrest Gump's tomatometer is only 71%, and both it and Jurassic Park only have an average rating of 7 out of 10.
+They still did well, but it wasn't all acclaim.
+As an example, Forrest Gump's Tomatometer score is only 71%, and both it and Jurassic Park only have an average rating of 7 out of 10.

 - The Da Vinci Code: Two sides.
-One, "holy crap, how do people actually like this trash?!" and two, "Wait a minute, I thought it was a good book!"
+One: 'Holy crap, how do people actually like this trash?!'
+Two: 'Wait a minute, I thought it was a good book!'

 - Doctor Who has the eternal war between the Classic Series fans who can't believe that anyone could possibly enjoy the flashy, superficial soap opera that is the New Series over the complex, deep masterpiece that is the Classic Series, and the New Series fans who can't believe that anyone could possibly enjoy the cheap, tacky snooze-fest that is the Classic Series over the complex, deep masterpiece that is the New Series.
 And, of course, both sets of fans find it hard to believe that there's anyone out there who might like both, and they find it impossible to believe that anyone might not like either.